mildronize/DotNetCore-Sample/Microsoft.Learn.SecureAspnetCoreIdentity/README.md

 | *Program.cs*                                | Serves as the app's main entry point and registers the Azure Key Vault configuration provider. |
 | *Startup.cs*                                | Configures services and the app's HTTP request pipeline.     |

-**Note:**
+~~**Note:**~~

-Azure Key Vault is used to securely store and retrieve sensitive data.
+~~Azure Key Vault is used to securely store and retrieve sensitive data.
 The starter code implements it to demonstrate one possible way to secure database credentials.
 It's unrelated to Identity and therefore out of scope for this module.
-See the ConfigureKeyVault method in the Program.cs file for the Key Vault registration code.
+See the ConfigureKeyVault method in the Program.cs file for the Key Vault registration code.~~

 ## Verify database connectivity

-Run the following command:
+Open SQL Editor on Dbeaver, Run the following command:

 ```bash
 SELECT tablename FROM pg_catalog.pg_tables WHERE schemaname != 'pg_catalog' AND schemaname != 'information_schema'
 ```

-The script created a `db` alias.
-The alias corresponds to `psql` with `--host` (server hostname), `--port` (port number), `--username`, and `--dbname` (database name) options. psql obtains the password from an environment variable named `PGPASSWORD`. **PSQL** is a cross-platform command-line tool for administering and querying PostgreSQL databases.
 The preceding command retrieves a list of non-system tables from the PostgreSQL database that was created earlier.

 As expected, the list is empty because the database only contains system tables.

 ```sh
  tablename